Jamie-Cui/Jamie-Cui/README.md

 ### Hi there 👋

+I’m an Algorithm Engineer at Ant Group.
+My research interests mostly in the area of secure computation (which is a subfield of cryptography), and I am currently interested in lattice and building blocks such as private information retrieval (PIR).

 <!--
 **Jamie-Cui/Jamie-Cui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.